Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Annealed Langevin Dynamics

 \section{Annealed Langevin Dynamics}

-The targets $\rho_\star^d$ are multimodal, and classical Langevin dynamics is well known to struggle with multimodal sampling even at moderate dimension.
-In this section, we introduce one possible remedy---annealed Langevin dynamics (ALD)---which simulates a Langevin diffusion along a prescribed sequence of progressively less smoothed targets.
-Here we focus on the Gaussian-smoothing variant of ALD; it is sketched in Figure~\ref{fig:annealing-langevin-dynamics} and formalized below in two steps.
+The targets $\rho_\star^d$ are multimodal, and direct Langevin sampling is well known to struggle in this setting, even at moderate dimension.
+In this section, we introduce annealed Langevin dynamics (ALD), which replaces direct sampling from $\rho_\star^d$ by Langevin diffusion along a prescribed sequence of progressively less smoothed targets.
+We focus on the Gaussian-smoothing variant of ALD, sketched in Figure~\ref{fig:annealing-langevin-dynamics} and formalized below in two steps.

 \textbf{Step 1 (annealing schedule).} Let $C^d$ be a positive-definite matrix, diagonal in the basis $(e_j)_{j=1}^d$ with eigenvalues $(\lambda_j)_{j=1}^d$.
-To remain consistent with the infinite-dimensional setting, we assume the eigenvalues are the first $d$ terms of a summable sequence $(\lambda_j)_{j\geq1}$, i.e.,
+We assume that these eigenvalues are the first $d$ terms of a summable sequence $(\lambda_j)_{j\geq1}$, namely

+Thus the limiting smoothing covariance is trace-class, so that the corresponding Gaussian perturbation is $H$-valued.